Table Matchmaker

 Knowing your archetype tells you how you show up at the table.
 But there is a second question worth asking: what are you actually chasing when you sit down to play?
 The Why behind the play.

 Two players can both be Fighters and still want completely different things from the same session.
-One wants the tactical puzzle of a genuinely difficult encounter.
+One wants the tactical puzzle of a difficult encounter.
 The other wants the cinematic thrill of a dramatic moment in combat.
 Both are Fighters.
 Both will be frustrated if the campaign gives them what the other one is looking for.

 Every archetype has a unique fun profile, a combination of these eight types that reflects what they find most rewarding about the game.
 Your quiz result includes your personal fun profile alongside your archetype.

-Narrative is the pleasure of a well-told story with meaningful stakes, satisfying arcs, and emotional payoffs that were earned over time.
+Narrative is the pleasure of a well-told story with stakes, satisfying arcs, and emotional payoffs that were earned over time.
 Players high in Narrative want the campaign to feel like a great novel they are living inside.

 The Methodology